Community Edition | Enterprise Edition

 Deploying SWIRL for Production Use

-• Monitors and removes failed servers to maintain uptime.
+• Availability — load-balances traffic across multiple backend SWIRL servers and removes failed servers to maintain uptime.

-For deployment assistance, please contact support.
+For deployment assistance, contact support.

 Upgrading SWIRL

-For Docker upgrades, please contact support for instructions!
+For Docker upgrades, contact support for instructions.

 1. Update the swirl-search repository: